neulab/InterpretEval/README.md

 After running the above command, a web page named `tEval-ner.html` will be generated for displaying the analysis and diagnosis results of the models.

+The running process of the Chinese Word Segmentation task is similar.

 ```
    Notably, so far, our system only supports limited tasks and datasets, we're extending them currently!